spacetelescope/jwst-preprint-automator/README.md

 # JWST Preprint Automation

 This script classifies whether papers are JWST science papers.
 Optionally, it can also check for proper JWST DOI citations from MAST.
-The tool uses GPT-4.1-nano for improved text snippet reranking to identify the most relevant content before final classification.

 ## Quick start
 There are two main ways to use this JWST Preprint Automation package: